 Known for: Very light mouse for ambidextrous players

 One of the biggest problems with ambidextrous gaming mice is accidentally hitting the wrong button on the side you don’t use.
 Luckily, the 310 doesn’t suffer from this problem and is notorious for reliability.
-If you’re looking for a gaming mouse that is comfortable no matter which hand you’re using, the Sensei 310 our recommended choice.
+If you’re looking for a gaming mouse that is comfortable no matter which hand you’re using, the Sensei 310 is our recommended choice.

 Logitech MX Vertical